-Although each Fund's principal investment strategies are described in the Fund's Summary - Principal Investment Strategies and Investment Management Approach - Principal Investment Strategies sections of the Prospectus, the following tables identify some of the investment techniques that may (but are not required to) be used by a Fund in seeking to achieve its investment objective.
-The Funds may be subject to additional limitations on its investments not shown here.
+Although each Fund's principal investment strategies are described in the Fund's Summary-Principal Strategy section of the Prospectus, the following tables identify some of the investment techniques that may (but are not required to) be used by the Funds in seeking to achieve their investment objectives.
 The tables also highlight the differences and similarities among the Funds in their use of these techniques and other investment practices and investment securities.
-Numbers in these tables show allowable usage only; for actual usage, consult the Funds' Form N-CSR (when available).
-For more information about these and other investment practices and securities, see Appendix A. On each business day, before commencement of trading in Fund Shares on NYSE Arca, each Fund will disclose on its website (am.gs.com) the identities and quantities of the portfolio securities and other assets held by the Fund that will form the basis for the Fund's calculation of NAV at the end of the business day.
-In addition, a description of each Fund's policies and procedures with respect to the disclosure of the Fund's portfolio holdings is available in the Fund's Statement of Additional Information ("SAI").
+Numbers in these tables show allowable usage only; for actual usage, consult the Funds' most recently filed Form N-CSR.
+For more information about these and other investment practices and securities, see Appendix A.

+Each Fund publishes on its website (am.gs.com) complete portfolio holdings for the Fund as of the end of each fiscal quarter subject to a thirty day lag between the date of the information and the date on which the information is disclosed.
+In addition, each Fund publishes on their website selected portfolio holdings information as of the end of each month subject to a fifteen day lag between the date of the information and the date on which the information is disclosed.
+In addition, a description of the Funds' policies and procedures with respect to the disclosure of the Funds' portfolio holdings is available in the Funds' SAI.

-Percent of total assets (including securities lending collateral) (italic type) Percent of net assets (excluding borrowings for investment purposes) (roman type) No specific percentage limitation on usage; limited only by the objectives and strategies of the Fund Not permitted Goldman Sachs Core Bond ETF Goldman Sachs Corporate Bond ETF
+Percent of total assets (italic type) Percent of net assets (excluding borrowings for investment purposes) (roman type) No specific percentage limitation on usage; limited only by the objectives and strategies of the Fund Not permitted Bond Fund Core Fixed Income Fund Global Core Fixed Income Fund Income Fund Dynamic Bond Fund

 Investment Practices

-Borrowings 33 1/3 33 1/3
+Borrowings 331/ 3 331 / 3 331/ 3 331 / 3 331 / 3

-Credit, Currency, Interest Rate, Total Return and Mortgage Swaps and Options on Swaps • •
+Credit, Currency, Interest Rate, Total Return and Mortgage Swaps and Options on Swaps • • • • •

-Cross Hedging of Currencies • •
+Cross Hedging of Currencies • • • • •

-Currency Swaps •

-Custodial Receipts and Trust Certificates • •
+Custodial Receipts and Trust Certificates • • • • •

+Direct Equity Investments 10

-Foreign Currency Transactions •3 •3
+Foreign Currency Transactions • •4 • • •

-Futures Contracts and Options and Swaps on Futures Contracts • •
+Futures Contracts and Options and Swaps on Futures Contracts • • • •

-Illiquid Investments 15 15
+Illiquid Investments 15 15 15 15

-Interest Rate Caps, Floors and Collars • •
+Interest Rate Floors, Caps and Collars • • • •

-Investment Company Securities (including ETFs) 10 10
+Investment Company Securities (including ETFs) 10 10 10 10 10

-Mortgage Dollar Rolls • •
+Mortgage Dollar Rolls • • • • •

-Mortgage Swaps •

-Options • •
+Options 1 • • • • •

-Options on Foreign Currencies 1 • •
+Options on Foreign Currencies 2 • • • •

-Repurchase Agreements • •
+Repurchase Agreements • • • •

-Reverse Repurchase Agreements • •
+Reverse Repurchase Agreements • • • •

-Short Sales 2 • •
+Short Sales 3 • • • •

-When-Issued Securities and Forward Commitments • •
+When-Issued Securities and Forward Commitments • • • •

-^{}Illiquid investments are any investments that a Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
+^{} Illiquid investments are any investments that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.

-^{} This percentage limitation does not apply to a Fund's investments in other investment companies (including ETFs) where a higher percentage limitation is permitted under the Investment Company Act or rules, regulations or exemptive relief thereunder.
+^{} This percentage limitation does not apply to the Fund's investments in investment companies (including ETFs) where a higher percentage limitation is permitted under the Investment Company Act or rules, regulations or exemptive relief thereunder.

-^{} A Fund may sell call and put options and purchase call and put options on securities and securities indices in which they may invest.
+1 The Fund may purchase and sell call and put options on securities and securities indices in which they may invest.

-1 A Fund may purchase and sell call and put options on foreign currencies.
+2 The Fund may purchase and sell call and put options on foreign currencies.